MohammedAI123/Azure-Honeypot-Cowrie/README.md

 Cowrie had successfully captured the attackers activity, and through using data collection rules and log analytics, the results were presented into the azure workbook, serving as a dashboard to display and review attacks.

 ## Technologies Used:

-Microsoft Azure -
+-Microsoft Azure
-Resource Group
+-Resource Group
-Virtual Machine (Ubuntu)
+-Virtual Machine (Ubuntu)
-Network Security Group (NSG)
+-Network Security Group (NSG)
-Log Analytics Workspace
+-Log Analytics Workspace
-Data Collection Rules
+-Data Collection Rules
-Azure Monitor Agent
+-Azure Monitor Agent
-Azure Workbooks
+-Azure Workbooks

 ### Linux-
 Checking logs